fractalnetworksco/auth-client/README.md

 Features that can be enabled:

+- `axum` turns on support for Axum.
+- `rocket` turns on support for Rocket.
 - `static-tokens` turns on support for defining static tokens (enabled by default).
-- `rocket` turns on support for Rocket.
-- `insecure-stub` enables the insecure-auth option of the `AuthConfig` struct, which bypasses authentication.
+- **Deprecated**: `insecure-stub` enables the insecure-auth option of the `AuthConfig` struct, which bypasses authentication.
+Use static tokens instead.

 ## License